grouchycoterie/readme/README.md

 # My Philosophy of Work

 ## Leadership is Earned, Not Given
 Leaders are people who others want to follow.
-No matter your title or role there are varying degrees of leadership in different domains.
+No matter your title or role there is always opportunity for leadership.
 If you want to be a leader, then find ways to earn that responsibility from your co-workers, in all directions.

 ## Failure is the Best Teacher
 If you aren't failing as person, team or product than you are pushing the limits of what you can do.
-It's only through pushing the current limits that you can grow.
+It's only through pushing your current limits that you can grow.

 ## Less but Better
 The Pareto Principle or 80/20 rule, suggest that there is a limited amount of work that will get you the majority of the benefit.
 It's my experience that teams with too many "priorities" often under deliver on the few things that have the highest impact.